cdgz/es-replication/README.md

 ### Background

 This solution runs in production on relatively high load ES setup (>50k creates/updates/deletes per day).
-It was tested during DC-failover simulation, when entry point was switched from colocated DC to AWS, where all data (1T+ of Postgres/Cassandra/Elasticsearch) was live-replicated.
+It was tested during DC-failover simulation, when entry point was switched from colocated hardware to AWS, where all data is live-replicated (1T+ of Postgres / Cassandra / Elasticsearch)

 Initially, logstash was used as shipping daemon.
 Due to its instability on big amounts of data, we decided to switch to fluentd.
 Nevertheless, big thanks to logstash community for reactive support